 Habeus Corpus is a writ that requires a person under arrest to be brought into court before a judge, usually to secure the person’s release from arrest, unless lawful grounds for their arrest can be provided.

-Involuntary Manslaughter is defined as the crime of killing another human being in an unlawful manner but unintentionally.
+Involuntary Manslaughter is defined as the crime of killing another human being unintentionally.

 Judges and Juries